Secret document for job hunting/career changes for non-major developers who spent 30 million won

 • You can learn how to grow as a 'deep developer' beyond just getting a job, and successfully change careers with a significant salary increase.

-• You can move away from a life of commuting on hellish crowded trains five days a week and get closer to a life where you can generate income with just a single laptop.
+• You can move away from a life of commuting on hellish crowded trains five days a week and get closer to a life where you can generate income with just a laptop.

 🚨We cannot guarantee that everyone will easily grow into a high-salary developer.